 What is the cause?

-Not only that, but anti-virus and other security apps usually write to the SRP, and that can cause the space to hit its limit before long.
+Not only that, but anti-virus and other security apps typically write to the SRP, which can cause the space to reach its limit before long.
 There’s nothing much one can do about this issue at the moment.
-It all comes down to whether or not Microsoft can come up with a better solution that can free up SRP space.
+It all comes down to whether Microsoft can develop a better solution that frees up SRP space.

-These steps are not complicated, but it comes with the possibility of risk since you’ll be playing around with the system reserved boot partition area.
+These steps are not complicated, but they carry a risk, as you’ll be working with the system’s reserved boot partition area.

 Now, if you want to upgrade to Windows 11/10, you’ll first need to free up 15MB of space on the SRP then take the steps to upgrade again.
 However, if you’re updating Windows 11/10, simply free up 13MB of space then proceed to try again.